St. Peter Port Walking Tour with Castle Cornet Visit

 Guernsey's seen its challenges over the centuries, but none more absurd than its long occupation during WWII.
 Technically owned by the Crown but not supported by its military, when the island was invaded by Germany in 1940, no defense force was here to stop them.
 So the Nazis dug in, fortified, and stayed here – for five years.
 By the time liberation came (11 months after nearby Normandy), nearly everyone was starving, including the occupiers.

-Please meet your GoBe guide on your cruise ship pier.
-Your guide will be carrying a GoBe logo or a sign with your name on it.
+Please meet your expert guide on your cruise ship pier.
+Your guide will be carrying a sign with your name on it.

 Subject to sailing time, you may wish to remain at Castle Cornet to independently explore the excellent museums, or you can return towards the center of St. Peter Port for shopping.